damiva/ServeMSX/PLUGINS.md

 Plugins can be written on the server side on [tengo langiage](https://github.com/d5/tengo), on the client (Media Station X) side on JavaScript.
 The interface between server and client is JSON API.

-For client side plugins and JSON API of Media Station X see: [msx.benzac.de/wiki](https://msx.benzac.de/wiki) This docuemnt describes the structure of a plugin and tengo libraty for the scripts on server side.
+For client side plugins and JSON API of Media Station X see: [msx.benzac.de/wiki](https://msx.benzac.de/wiki).

+This docuemnt describes the structure of a plugin and tengo libraty for the scripts on server side.
 ## Plugin structure
 Plugin is a folder with as minimum one required file **manifest.json**.
-The name of the plugin is the name of the folder (**do not use name "msx", becuse it is used be the system**).
+The name of the plugin is the name of the folder (**do not use name "msx", becuse it is used by the system**).
 It places into the folder **plugins** in the working directory of SeveMSX.
 There can be any files in the plugin's folder, including images, video, audio, scripts.
-Script files (with extension **.tengo** will be executed by the server all other files will be send to the client as is (if requested).
+Script files (with extension **.tengo** will be executed, all other files will be send to the client as is (if requested).
 The default script file is **main.tengo**, it is executed if the plugin's folder requested.

 The example of plugin's folder named "myplugin":
 - :open_file_folder: plugins